bogdanbujor99/InformationSecurity/README.md

 ## Description of the working medium: ##
 The programming language I used is python. <br />
 I used the pyaes and pycryptodome libraries. <br />
-The pyaes library was used for random generation. <br /> The pycryptodome was used for AES algorithm.
+The pycryptodome library was used for random generation. <br /> The pyaes library was used for AES algorithm.
 ```
 pip install pycryptomode
 pip install pyaes